Will Dispute Lawyers Sydney

 Frequently Asked Questions

 Generally, a person may contest a will or challenge a will.
-These are two distinctly different concepts and requires a consideration of different factors.
+These are two different legal concepts and processes requiring a consideration of different factors.

 In NSW, a family provision claim must be commenced within 12 months from the date of the deceased’s death, unless the Court otherwise orders on sufficient cause being shown or the parties to the proceedings consent to the application being made out of time.